 What is Object Detection?

 Object detection is the process of identifying objects within images, often done in real time.
 For example, object detection can identify and isolate instances of cars, humans, bikes, and buses from a real-time video feed of a busy street.
 It isolates objects of interest from the image through recognition, localization, and classification.
 The primary goal of object detection is simply to identify and label the presence of objects.

-Detection allows developers to employ additional core computer vision functions — including object tracking and counting, image classification, and more — to equip their devices with machine learning capabilities.
-For example, a security camera in a retail shopping mall could be trained to detect the presence of objects in a store, and then be further trained to classify one of those objects — such as a person — more narrowly by gender, age range, or other identifying characteristics.
+Object detection allows developers to employ additional core computer vision functions — including object tracking and counting, image classification, and more — to equip their devices with machine learning capabilities.
+For example, training a security camera in a retail shopping to detect the presence of objects in a store, and then be further trained to classify one of those objects — such as a person — more narrowly by gender, age range, or other identifying characteristics.